Roger Kirk Johnson: Australia

 In 1961 Gordon Stephenson, who had been appointed Consultant Architect to the University of Western Australia in Perth, asked Johnson to join him in its development.
 Under his direction the Arts, Library, Economics buildings and the New Fortune and Octagon Theatres were built.
 These buildings brought him into contact with Tyrone Guthrie and John Gielgud ^{3}.
 In 1967 he was awarded the Royal Australian Institute Home of the Year Award for a cliff house with an integrated landscape garden overlooking the Swan River.

 In 1968 Roger Johnson joined the National Capital Development Commission under Sir John Overall, which was tasked with the development of Canberra and in particular the National Area, the central administrative and executive area.
 Following a world tour of important galleries and parliamentary centres visiting architects, town planners and artists such as Barbara Hepworth and Henry Moore, from whom he bought sculpture for Canberra, he commenced work as First Assistant Commissioner in charge of Architecture and Civic Design.
-In this role he prepared plans for the National Area, Belconnen town centre, the CSIRO headquarters and handled to construction the Australian National Gallery designed by Colin Madigan and the High Court of Australia.
-In addition he oversaw the development of the Cameron Offices, Belconnen and the Campbell Park, Trade and Benjamin offices.
+In this role he prepared plans for the National Area, Belconnen Town Centre, the CSIRO headquarters and handled to construction the Australian National Gallery designed by Colin Madigan and the High Court of Australia.
+In addition he oversaw the development of the Cameron Offices in Belconnen and the Campbell Park, Trade and Benjamin offices.
 In retrospect he described the four years he spent there as one of the most productive of the NCDC's existence ^{3}.
 Johnson was not a supporter of the siting of Parliament House on the Capitol Hill, however, and also frustrated at the time taken and inconstancy of politicians in their decision making ^{3}.
 In 1972 he took up the position of University Planner for the virgin site of Griffith University, now the Nathan campus.

 The Nathan campus was planned around a spine road designed for minimum disruption of the natural bush environment.
 Buildings were situated along the spine running gently downhill to create spaces that were "eddies and pools off the main stream".
 This concept was inspired by the layout of Italian hillside villages Prematurely, an opportunity arose for him to start the School of Environmental Design in the Canberra College of Advanced Education, now the University of Canberra, as he was appointed Head of School in 1972, to begin in 1973.
 Johnson remained, however, as consultant planner for the future development of the Nathan campus.
 The School of Environmental Design adopted a multidisciplinary focus and initially offered courses in architecture, environmental design and industrial design.